corbtastik/mongodb-on-docker/README.md

 ## Build a MongoDB Docker Image

 The Dockerfile allows for building 2 types of images, one for [MongoDB Community](https://www.mongodb.com/download-center/community) and one for [MongoDB Enterprise](https://www.mongodb.com/download-center/enterprise).
-This is configured by setting the MONGO_PACKAGE and MONGO_REPO variables accordingly.
+This is configured by setting the MONGO_PACKAGE and MONGO_REPO variables as a build-arg.

 Build the MongoDB image from files in [Docker Hub](https://hub.docker.com/_/mongo/) and configure it to use [MongoDB Enterprise](https://www.mongodb.com/download-center/enterprise).
 Export the following build-time environment variables, download Docker assets and build a tagged image.